 Cosumnes River Preserve Guided Tour for KIDS!

 Cross the bridge to view Willow Slough, influenced by tides all the way from the Pacific Ocean!
-A slough is a river channel that has no outlet and may be stagnant or flow slowly.
+A slough is a river channel that has no outlet.

 Quietly approach the left (north) side of the trail at the Oak Savannah and look carefully.
 You may see some amazing grazing animals, nesting birds, and rodents in one of their favorite habitats at the Cosumnes River Preserve!